 Like the rest of Australia, drinking a pint or two at a pub is not a budget Cairns activity.
 Thank goodness for happy hours!
 Unfortunately, most of the the bars in Cairns like to keep their happy hours secret, so we had to ask at each bar to get the details on Cairns specials for beer and cocktails.

-#4 Walking and Hiking Trails
+#4 Walking and Hiking in Cairns

-Looking for free things to do in Cairns?
-Hit the trails without spending a dime!
-Mount Whitfield is just a 3-mile bus ride (read more about Cairns public transport below) from town and has two excellent and challenging hiking trails: Red Arrow and Blue Arrow.
+Just a 5km bus ride from town (more about Cairns public transport below), Mount Whitfield and has two excellent and challenging hiking trails: Red Arrow and Blue Arrow.
+The interlinking circuits make the round trip hike about 7km, gaining an altitude of about 325m.
 Both trails work their way through rainforest to scenic lookouts, making it one of our favorite free things in Cairns.

 #5 Cairns Beaches